ayeshah/blockcypher-integration/README.md

 Transferring Bitcoins is 3-step process

-1- User must enter his/her bitcoin address in the application and check his balance.
-Testnet bitcoins can be retrieved from the following [faucet][http://bitcoinfaucet.uo1.net/]
+1. User must enter his/her bitcoin address in the application and check his balance.
+Testnet bitcoins can be retrieved from the following [faucet](http://bitcoinfaucet.uo1.net/)

-2- User then enters the recipient's address and the amount to transfer
+2. User then enters the recipient's address and the amount to transfer

-3- The user must sign the signto data with their private key using BTCEC tool Once BTCEC is installed:
+3. The user must sign the signto data with their private key using BTCEC tool Once BTCEC is installed:

-   a- Build the signer:
+   a.
+Build the signer:
    cd btcutils/signer
    go build

-   b- Sign the transaction:
+   b.
+Sign the transaction:
    signer [tosign] [privatekey]

-4- Enter the signed data and public key in the form and post the transaction.
-A transaction ID will be returned back to the user, which can be used to track the transaction on the [blockchain explorer][https://live.blockcypher.com/btc-testnet/]
+4. Enter the signed data and public key in the form and post the transaction.
+A transaction ID will be returned back to the user, which can be used to track the transaction on the [blockchain explorer](https://live.blockcypher.com/btc-testnet/)